 - Should I Pick An Agency, Technical Cofounder, or Freelancer?

 - Should I Look On Upwork or Clutch?

 - Conduct An Interpersonal Interview

 Enter With Clear Scope

-In plain English, Scope is everything that your app contains and how it functions.
+In plain English, scope is everything that your app contains and how it functions.
 Why start with this very unsexy topic?
-Because without a clear Scope, the rest of this piece is moot.
-Many first time app entrepreneurs ask for an estimate on “a game like angry birds” or “an app with payment processing, member profiles, direct messaging, and some other basic features”.
+Because without a clear scope, the rest of this piece is moot.
+Many first-time app entrepreneurs ask for an estimate on “a game like angry birds” or “an app with payment processing, member profiles, direct messaging, and some other basic features”.
 In the first case, you have a supposed clone where it never ends up being a clone.
 In the second case, you’re not accounting for the full list of features and how everything fits together.

 Please understand: Every little thing changes the estimates.
 If you think the app developer should just “get it”, that’s basically asking them to read your mind.
 Talented software developers are masters of precision, not mind reading.
-These types of asks not only set you up for failure but also scream “I’m a first timer” to talented developers.
+These types of asks not only set you up for failure but also scream “I’m a first timer” to seasoned developers.
 Remember: talented developers want to be attached to ideas and entrepreneurs that have longevity and won’t be sold purely on how “cool and innovative” your idea is.